 "[domain] uses an invalid security certificate.
 The certificate is not trusted because […]"

 - You're connecting to a server with a “self-signed certificate”.
 For a proxy or WebDAV server, you would need to whitelist the certificate in Zotero.
-This is likely the case if you're trying to use a server you configured yourself.
+This is uncommon for public servers.

 - The server is misconfigured and will need to be fixed by your IT department or the IT department of the site operator.
 See the technical details below for more information.

 Technical Details: Missing Intermediate Certificate